 Credit cards allow you to make purchases now and pay them off later.
 Most credit cards offer revolving lines of credit, so you can either pay off your balance in full every month or carry a balance from month to month and pay it off over time.
 If you do not pay off your balance in full before your credit card grace period expires, interest may be charged on your unpaid balance.

 Credit cards come with a unique 16-digit number that lets you quickly and easily make purchases in person or online.
-As long as you haven’t exceeded your credit card limit, your purchase should go through — which is why it is effortless for some people to spend more than they realize and end up in credit card debt.
+As long as you haven’t exceeded your credit card limit, your purchase should go through—which is why it can be easy for some people to spend more than they realize and end up in credit card debt.

 How do debit cards work?

-Debit cards, like credit cards, come with a unique number that allows you to make purchases in person or online quickly.
-The big difference between debit vs. credit is that debit cards withdraw money from a linked checking account.
-Instead of making a purchase now and paying it off later, a debit card immediately pays for the entire amount.
+Debit cards, like credit cards, come with a unique number that allows you to make purchases in person or online, quickly.
+The big difference between debit and credit is that debit cards withdraw money from a linked checking account.
+Instead of making a purchase now and paying it off later, a debit card immediately draws from your account to pay for the entire amount.
 As long as there’s enough money in your checking account, your debit card purchase should go through—and since you’re using the money you already have, you don’t have to worry about going into debt from the purchase.

 Are debit cards the same as cash?

 Want to know how to shop online safely?
-Start by choosing reputable retailers like Amazon, Walmart, and Target.
+Start by choosing reputable retailers like Amazon, Walmart and Target.
 Then, try to use credit cards for as many purchases as possible.
-Since credit cards offer fraud liability protections that debit cards do not, making online purchases with credit comes with fewer risks.
-So if you’re debating debit vs. credit for online shopping, pick credit for a safer shopping experience.
+Since credit cards offer fraud liability protections that debit cards do not, meaning online purchases with credit come with fewer risks.
+So if you’re debating debit or credit for online shopping, pick credit for a safer shopping experience.

 Want to reduce your online shopping fraud risk even further?
 Add your credit cards to a virtual wallet.
-While storing your credit information on a digital wallet may sound like a fast track to getting hacked, many people don’t realize that virtual wallets make transactions safer.
+While storing your credit information on a digital wallet may sound like a fast track to getting hacked, virtual wallets actually make transactions safer.
 Today’s digital wallets use multiple forms of security to ensure that your credit card number remains hidden during every online shopping transaction.
 By creating a unique token every time you shop, for example, digital wallets make it very difficult for thieves to steal your credit card information.

 Gas station fuel pumps are among the riskiest places to pay since many gas stations haven’t yet implemented EMV chip readers, and credit card skimmers can quickly swipe your information when you pay at the pump.
 It can be dangerous to use your debit card, which is tied directly to your bank account, over a credit card, especially when the card reader at the pump prompts you to swipe your card instead of inserting the EMV chip.

 Even though it’s safer to use credit cards at the gas pump, many people still use debit.
-According to a 2019 survey by GasBuddy, more than half (51 percent) of consumers prefer to pay with their debit cards at gas stations.
-“It’s easy to use” was the most commonly cited reason for choosing debit over credit—but if you’re taking debit vs. credit seriously, you might want to consider the security of credit over the ease of debit.
+But if you’re taking debit versus credit seriously, you might want to consider the security of credit over the ease of debit.

 If you want to build your credit score, you’ll need to use credit cards—and if you’re trying to establish good credit, you’re going to want to use those credit cards responsibly by making on-time payments and keeping your balances as low as possible.
 A 750 or 800 credit score doesn’t happen overnight, but practicing good habits with your credit cards and showing discipline to potential lenders can lead to success with loan qualification and lower interest rates down the road.

-If you want to earn cash back, points or miles on every purchase—not to mention additional perks like complimentary airport lounge access—you’ll want a top rewards credit card.
+If you want to earn cash back, points or miles on everyday purchases—not to mention additional perks like complimentary airport lounge access—you’ll want a top rewards credit card.
 Although a few debit cards offer cash back on purchases, you aren’t going to get as many rewards with debit as you will with credit.
-The best cash back debit cards only offer 1 percent cash back, and the best cash back credit cards offer at least 1.5 percent on general purchases and as much as 6 percent cash back on popular spending categories.
+While the best cash back debit cards only offer 1 percent cash back, the best cash back credit cards offer at least 1.5 percent on general purchases and as much as 6 percent cash back on popular spending categories.

 Making every payment with a debit card to avoid credit card debt can be a smart financial move.
 If you are trying to stick to a budget, for example, a debit card can keep you from spending more than you can afford.
-Likewise, many people working to pay off old credit card debt decide that they’ll only use debit cards until they’ve paid their debt in full—in fact, a couple who paid off $27,000 of debt in 17 months used this strategy.
+Likewise, many people working to pay off old credit card debt decide that they’ll only use debit cards until they’ve paid their debt in full.

 The bottom line